gilbertwat/gilbertwat.github.io/_posts/2012-02-16-where-to-fork-a-thread.md

 This method separate the concern of the UI blocking operation, the depending library logics, and our client facing application.

 Another intriguing part is that I claim that there are only a few people in Hong Kong software industry understands thread.
 How young and foolish I am!
-It is always fun to reread my journal.
+It is always fun to reread my Journal.